PengBoXiangShang/SiamRPN_plus_plus_PyTorch/README.md

 # SiamRPN++_PyTorch

+Really sorry for our late reply for all the posted issues.
+Currently, I am snowed under a very important paper deadline.
+Two weeks later, I will answer all the issues.
+Many thanks for your attention.

 <div align=center><img src="https://github.com/PengBoXiangShang/SiamRPN_plus_plus_Pytorch/blob/master/illustration/SiamRPN_plus_plus_pipeline.png"/></div>

 This is an unofficial PyTorch implementation of [SiamRPN++ (CVPR2019)](https://arxiv.org/pdf/1812.11703.pdf), implemented by **[Peng Xu](http://www.pengxu.net)** and **[Jin Feng](https://github.com/JinDouer)**.
 Our **training** can be conducted on **multi-GPUs**, and use **LMDB** data format to speed up the data loading.